 If you’ve ever walked along lake-piers or docks at night, you might have seen little schools of minnows swimming nearby the lights underneath the pier or dock.
 There’s a reason for this.
 Plankton and similar organisms as well as insects are attracted to the lights which draw in smaller fish, eventually leading to predatory fish like bass, catfish and others on the prowl.

-Another key factor to consider is your bait or lure selection.
+A key factor to consider when night fishing for any species is your bait or lure selection.
 When you’re fishing with lures at night, keep a few things in mind.
 Work lures that produce a lot of movement and noise.
-Spinners, spinnerbaits and chatterbaits are great in clear waters and topwater lures are an awesome choice for murky water with all the noise and splashes they produce on the surface.
+Spinners, spinnerbaits and chatterbaits are great in clear waters and topwater lures are an awesome choice for murky water with all the noise and splashes they produce on the surface, particularly on a moon–lit night when a big fish may be hunting.

 Night fishing in the surf can make for some really productive fishing too, but it’s important to note that the surface sound when lure fishing isn’t as important in the surf because there’s so much noise to compete with.
-If you’re throwing lures, stay away from topwater and use glow-in-the-dark lures that dive at least a couple feet.
+If you’re throwing lures, stay away from topwater and use glow-in-the-dark or highly visible lures that dive a few feet down to be nearer the fish.

 Live and local bait is always a good option and you really can’t go wrong when the bait does the work for you.
 But, sometimes we aren’t afforded that luxury.
 Depending on your style of fishing, scent can play a huge role in night fishing.
 Remember, the factor of visual presentation is vastly diminished with night fishing.